m99coder/cloud-native-enterprise-nodejs/README.md

 466k requests in 60.02s, 84.8 MB read
 ```

+Based on these numbers the application reaches a throughput of ~5,000 requests/s when run locally on my specific machine.
+TP99 (top percentile 99) is ~5 ms, while TP99.999 is ~36 ms.

 > [wrk](https://github.com/wg/wrk) is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.

 ```shell